MituuZ/fuzzier/readme.md

 ![The UI consist of three parts.
 A file list on the top left, search field on the bottom left and the preview pane on the right](assets/FuzzierUI.png "An image of the plugin UI")

 ## Usage
-When focused in search field, you can use:
+When focused on the search field, you can use:
 - CTRL + j to move down
 - CTRL + k to move up
 - Enter to open the currently selected file (opens in current tab)